Awilum/dev/project/entries/flextype/documentation/getting-started/what-is-flextype/entry.md

 template: flextype/docs
 order: 1
 seo:
-  title: What is Flextype? | Flextype
+  title: What is Flextype?
+  description: What is Fextype?
 breadcrumbs:
   1:
     title: "Getting Started"